ivoixe/connecting-europe/plugins/cordova-plugin-local-notification/README.md

 - Support for Android Oreo is limited yet.
 - v0.9 and v0.8 aren't compatible with each other (Wont fix)
+- __Not compatible yet with Ionic Native__.
+Their wrapper is not part of this plugin.
+In future I will contribute to them to fix such issues in time.
+But for the moment I am busy enough with the plugin itself.

 Please report bugs or missing features!